LABSN/mnefun/doc/overview.rst

 post_fun : callable
     Function to run after adding all other Report sections.
-Must have the same signature as ``pre_fun`` above.
+Must have the same signature as ``pre_fun`` above. preload : bool
+    If True (default False), load all raw data into memory before generating plots.
+Can help speed up computations like PSD estimates, but can also consume a large amount of memory.

 Filename standardization